bluesky/event-model/docs/source/data-model.rst

-Finally, Event and Datum can be represented in "paged" form, where multiple rows are contained in one structure for efficient transport and vectorized compoutation.
+Finally, Event and Datum can be represented in "paged" form, where multiple rows are contained in one structure for efficient transport and vectorized computation.
 The representations contain equivalent information: an EventPage can always be losslessly transformed into a Event and vice versa.

 The scope of a "run" is left to the user.
 It is quite generic: a set of